How to remove lichen (including "black spot") from concrete, brick, render & tiles

 1) Brush and hose down, or lightly pressure wash, the surface to remove loose organic matter.

-2) Treat with neat Tornado Cleanze, or Lightning Cleanze at 4-5:1 dilution, brushing the chemical into the lichen to help penetration (multiple treatments can be beneficial for badly infested surfaces).
+2) Treat with Lightning Cleanze at 4:1 dilution, brushing the chemical into the lichen to help penetration (multiple treatments can be beneficial for badly affected surfaces).

-5) Lightly pressure wash any remaining black lichen, which will now be dead and its roots will more easily lift from the surface. (even a domestic pressure washer will do the job after a softwash treatment, as we have proved).
+4) Lightly pressure wash any remaining black lichen, which will now be dead and its roots will more easily lift from the surface.

-7) When the first signs of algae or lichen growth return, or as a regular 6-18 month regular re-treatment, it is usually sufficient to apply Bio Cleanze at 50:1 (40:1 in cold weather) alone as part of your ongoing maintenance plan.
+6) When the first signs of algae or lichen growth return, or as a 6-18 month regular maintenance treatment, it is usually sufficient to apply Bio Cleanze at 50:1 (40:1 in cold weather) alone as part of your ongoing maintenance plan.

-Quick tip: Offering your customers a "Clean & Maintain" ongoing maintenance plan will give them a perpetually clean property and will give you a continual stream of lucrative repeat softwash business.
+Quick tip: Offering your customers a "Clean & Maintain" ongoing maintenance plan will give them a perpetually clean property and will give you a continual stream of repeat soft washing business.

 At this point a quick "spray & go" with Bio Cleanze is all that is required to keep the surfaces immaculately clean and your customer very happy.